thanos-io/thanos/docs/components/bucket.md

 inspect metric data in an object storage bucket

 Flags:
   -h, --help               Show context-sensitive help (also try --help-long and
                            --help-man).
       --version            Show application version.
       --log.level=info     Log filtering level.
+      --log.format=logfmt  Log format to use.
       --gcloudtrace.project=GCLOUDTRACE.PROJECT
                            GCP project to send Google Cloud Trace tracings to.
                            If empty, tracing will be disabled.
       --gcloudtrace.sample-factor=1
                            How often we send traces (1/<sample-factor>).
 If 0 no trace will be sent periodically, unless forced by baggage item.
-See `pkg/tracing/tracing.go` for details.
+See `pkg/tracing/tracing.go` for
+                           details.
       --objstore.config-file=<bucket.config-yaml-path>
                            Path to YAML file that contains object store configuration.
       --objstore.config=<bucket.config-yaml>
                            Alternative to 'objstore.config-file' flag.
-Object store
+Object
-                        configuration in YAML.
+                           store configuration in YAML.
       --objstore-backup.config-file=<bucket.config-yaml-path>
                            Path to YAML file that contains object store-backup configuration.
       --objstore-backup.config=<bucket.config-yaml>
                            Alternative to 'objstore-backup.config-file' flag.
                            Object store-backup configuration in YAML.

 Subcommands:
   bucket verify [<flags>]